North Willow is a brand new, locally owned and operated community and we're thrilled to welcome you.

 A beautiful building is important, and North Willow has all the modern amenities and comfort you would expect.
 But it's what happens inside these walls that makes our community special.

 The Varietas® Memory Care Program relies on the things we learn about your loved one to comfort and connect with them in a warm and nurturing environment.
-We are trained in the award-winning Behavior-based Ergonomics Therapy (BBET), a personalized, non-pharmacological therapy for seniors with Alzheimer’s and dementia, designed to engage seniors, reduce their stress, depression, falls and medication use.
+We are trained in the award-winning Behavior-based Ergonomics Therapy (BBET), a personalized, non-pharmacological therapy for seniors with Alzheimer's and dementia, designed to engage seniors, reduce their stress, depression, falls and medication use.
 Our licensed nursing staff is available to residents around the clock, 24 hours a day, 7 days a week, to monitor healthcare needs and supervise personal care.
-Residents may also take advantage of an onsite clinic that is staffed by St. Vincent practitioners specially trained in the care of seniors.
+Residents may also take advantage of a Medical Director available to oversee medical care.

 The President and founding partner of Traditions Management lives and works just one mile from North Willow.
 His commitment to the area and members of the community are something he and his team feel very strongly about.